MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-edit-service-csh.md

 ---
-title: Create or change a service in service scheduling (Dynamics 365 for Customer Service) | MicrosoftDocs
+title: Create or change a service in Service Scheduling (Dynamics 365 for Customer Service) | MicrosoftDocs
 description: Know how to create or change a service in service scheduling in Dynamics 365 for Customer Service
 keywords: Service management; Dynamics 365; Customer Service; Service scheduling
 author: anjgupta